European court says Google must respect 'right to be forgotten'

 Google suffered a previous privacy setback earlier this year when a German court ordered it to block search results in Germany linked to photos of a sex party involving former Formula One motor racing boss Max Mosley.

-(Additional reporting by Harro ten Wolde in Frankfurt, Robert Hetz in Madrid and Dan Levine in San Francisco; Editing by Adrian Croft, Mark Trevelyan and Gunna Dickson)
+(Additional reporting by Harro ten Wolde in Frankfurt and Robert Hetz in Madrid; Editing by Adrian Croft and Mark Trevelyan)